 • Another saw a woman who would apply the lipstick tester directly on her lips, and then lick her lips all over before swiping on another layer with the same tester.

-While beauty products generally contain preservatives that can guard against bacteria, you know that there are still risks involved in using testers directly, especially around areas like your mouth, eyes, and skin with open wounds.
+While beauty products generally contain preservatives that can guard against bacteria, there are still risks involved in using testers directly, especially around areas like your mouth, eyes, and skin with open wounds.

 But this doesn’t mean that testers are useless, they certainly can give us some idea of whether we would like a product enough to make a purchase or not.
 The key is to use them safely, and here are some tips: